SNOMED-Documents/snomed-editorial-guide/domain-specific-modeling.md

 There are special cases in the MRCM where an attribute may have two rows.
 This situation is caused by a new cardinality rule: a row for _existing/legacy_ SNOMED CT content and a row for _newly created_ content.
 The row that is applicable to _new_ content will be marked by a "[New]" notation.

 See [MRCM Maintenance Process](https://confluence.ihtsdotools.org/display/IAP/Process+for+the+maintenance+of+MRCM+rules#ProcessforthemaintenanceofMRCMrules-JIRA).

+SNOMED CT relies on the rules for _usefulness_ to avoid excessive precoordination (see _Scope_ section of Editorial Guide).

+Approved precoordination patterns have been created and are available at: [Pre-coordination Naming Patterns Project](https://confluence.ihtsdotools.org/display/IHTSDO1/Pre-coordination+Naming+Patterns+Project).
+For additional information about the fields used in precoordination, see: [What the fields in the Pre-coordination Naming Patterns JIRA Project mean](https://confluence.ihtsdotools.org/display/IHTSDO1/What+the+fields+in+the+Pre-coordination+Pattern+JIRA+Project+mean).